 Lyrically, these early fado songs expressed sadness and longing for lost dreams or unmet desires, lost and unfulfilled loves, or sometimes a yearning for home.
 Musically, some believe that the drawn-out laments originated in Mouraria – the neighborhood to which the Moors were consigned after the Reconquista.
 Others say some of the basic elements are found in the music from enslaved Africans in Brazil and still others claim it evolved from the hearts of Portuguese sailors dreaming of home during their long sea voyages.
 It’s likely some combination of these mixed with other unenumerated elements because that’s how life and art works.

-In nineteenth century, the music was sung in “fado houses” which were generally taverns on the first floor and brothels on the upper floors.
+In the nineteenth century, the music was sung in “fado houses” which were generally taverns on the first floor and brothels on the upper floors.
 Fado was unquestionably the music of and sung by prostitutes and sailors who not only sang themselves but often accompanied the women as they sang.

 How then, did fado gain the respectability with the bourgeoisie and aristocracy that would take it from the brothels of Alfama and Mouraria to the university in Coimbra 200 kilometers to the north?
 Here, the legendary credit belongs to a prostitute and fadista named Maria Severa Onofriana known simply as Severa.